RubenCasal/Object-detection-360/README.md

 `tracker_360` is a ROS 2 package that enables real-time object detection on 360° equirectangular panorama images.
 It uses stereographic sub-projections to divide the panorama into four views, detects objects individually, and reprojects the detections onto the panorama.

 This package has been specifically designed to solve the common problem of **duplicate detections** at the horizontal seams of 360° images.
 Objects crossing the 0°/360° boundary — such as people partially visible on each side of the panorama — can often be detected twice.
-Our method uses custom reprojection and merging logic to robustly **unify duplicated detections**, as illustrated below:
+Our method uses custom reprojection and merging logic to robustly **unify duplicated detections**, as illustrated below.

 <p align="center">
 <img src="./readme_images/duplication_problem.png" alt="Duplicated Object Problem" width="600">
 </p>

 This implementation is inspired by the paper: